Bedford Research Foundation 2021 Newsletter

 Philanthropy Is The Key To Continued Progress

 The average cost of each experiment is $90,000.
-Because much of our overhead is covered by fee-for-service laboratory tests, 92% of every dollar donated goes directly toward these experiments.
+Because much of our building overhead is covered by fee-for-service laboratory tests, 92% of every dollar donated goes directly toward research, both stem cells for every body and prostate screening tests.
 This innovative funding model allows Bedford Research scientists greater flexibility to move quickly in promising new research directions.